-Then a week before our departure on the first Thursday in August, there were protests in Conakry.
+Then a week before our departure, there were protests in Conakry.
 Demonstrations had been scheduled and cancelled before, or scheduled but not amounted to much.
 But these protests turned out to be more than expected.
 They lasted longer and were more violent and they spilled over into the following day.
 Though they did not block access to the airport, they did make the most direct route difficult, changing a 30 minute drive into a possible multi-hour journey.
 When protest organizers announced that there would be more scheduled the following Thursday, I asked my bosses if they would approve my leaving a day earlier; they approved wholeheartedly.

 I spent several hours on the phone and online the Sunday before departure, working to change our flights.
 Brussels Airlines only flies Tuesday, Thursday, and Saturday; the Tuesday flight was full and the Saturday flight did not give me a comfortable margin to get C to space camp should it be delayed or cancelled.
 The agent tried to route me using miles as that was how I purchased my original flight, but the only routing was to Lisbon, through Munich with an overnight, and then on to Brussels.
 Unfortunately, the Munich flight on Lufthansa could not be confirmed due to a potential airline strike.
 We were contending with not only protests at our origin, but labor disputes in Europe that was part of the chaotic travel summer.
 That was not going to work.
 The United agent, however, could not directly book me on the Lisbon to Brussels flight, so I needed to book that one online myself, while keeping the agent on the line.
 I did not want to cancel my flight and return the miles until I had another flight secured.
 Finally, success.